 - Your ability to repay debt while financially recovering

-The main benefits of Chapter 13 are allowing you to receive some much-needed breathing room by extending payment deadlines and reducing overall amounts owed, as well as allowing you to hold on to some of your valuable possessions.
-Because being able to remain financially afloat while repaying your debts is critical to this, we will analyze whether this is possible for you.
+The main benefits of Chapter 13 are allowing you to receive some much-needed breathing room by extending monthly payment deadlines and reducing overall amounts owed, as well as allowing you to keep your valuable possessions.
+Because being able to remain financially stable while repaying your debts is critical, we will analyze whether this is possible for you.

 Strategy for Business Owners or Those with Significant Assets

 When you have significant assets or own a small business but have accumulated insurmountable debt, Chapter 13 bankruptcy may provide the debt relief you need.

 O’Bryan Law Offices has assisted the individuals and families of Kentuckiana for the past 30 years, with our lawyers bringing a combined 50 years of service to the firm.
 As a family-based law firm, we utilize a collaborative, team-oriented approach.
 Our attorneys will guide you through the process of considering, filing for, and moving forward from Chapter 13.

 Throughout the three to five years of repaying your debts, we can provide guidance with any questions or concerns that arise.
 When you successfully complete your regular payments, we can assist you with credit restoration credit counseling